Find out how to sell wild birds and animals legally and safely, and what licences you need to get.

 For most dead birds, get a licence to sell dead wild birds.

 For most live captive bred wild birds, get a licence to sell live captive bred wild birds.

-If your species isn’t covered by either of these licences, you’ll need to get an individual licence.
+If your species is not covered by either of these licences, you’ll need to get an individual licence.

 You’ll also need to get an individual licence if any of the following apply:

-- you can’t comply with the terms of the licence, eg the bird is fitted with a different ring (ie not a closed leg ring)
+- you cannot comply with the terms of the licence, for example the bird is fitted with a different ring (that is not a closed leg ring)

-- you can’t prove the bird was bred in captivity
+- you cannot prove the bird was bred in captivity

 - you want to sell wild birds’ eggs or nests